Apicurio Studio

 Additional resources

-Adding artifact references using the Apicurio Registry Maven plug-in
+Adding artifact references manually using the Apicurio Registry Maven plug-in

 Apicurio Registry artifact types such as Apache Avro, Google Protobuf, and JSON Schema can include artifact references from one artifact file to another.
 You can create efficiencies by defining reusable schema or API artifacts, and then referencing them from multiple locations in artifact references.